molpopgen/libsequence/README.md

 ./configure --prefix=$HOME

-Then, when compiling any program using libsequence, gsl, and/or boost, you need to add
+Then, when compiling any program using libsequence, you need to add

 > -I$HOME/include